In-home Health Aid

 • Blood glucose monitoring

-• Wound and injury management at home (post vet visit, with vet involvement)
+• Wound and injury management (post vet visit, with vet involvement)

 • Senior and hospice pet care support (alongside annual wellness exams with vet)

-• Nail Trims (not suitable for all pets; may need prescribed sedatives)
+• Nail Trims (not suitable for all pets at home; may need prescribed sedatives)

 • Microchip scanning and registration check